Online Directory Business Model Explained

 They’d sell the service to major newspapers and media publishing companies.

-After landing contracts with the New York Times, Chicago Tribune, and other major publishers, they sold the company to Compaq, after only 3 years of operations, for $307 million dollars cash in February 1999.
+After landing contracts with The New York Times, Chicago Tribune, and other major publishers, they sold the company to Compaq in February 1999, just three years after its inception, for $307 million in cash.

 It was definitely easier to make money online back then.